vetkolisanket/DesignPatterns/README.md

 MVC Pattern stands for Model-View-Controller Pattern.
 This pattern is used to separate application's concerns.

 - <b>Model</b> - Model represents an object or JAVA POJO carrying data.
 It can also have logic to update controller if its data changes.
 - <b>View</b> - View represents the visualization of the data that model contains.
 - <b>Controller</b> - Controller acts on both model and view.
 It controls the data flow into model object and updates the view whenever data changes.
 It keeps view and model separate.

 * [Business Delegate Pattern](src/architectural/business_delegate_pattern)

+Business Delegate Pattern is used to decouple presentation tier and business tier.
+It is basically use to reduce communication or remote lookup functionality to business tier code in presentation tier code.
+In business tier we have following entities.

+- <b>Client</b> - Presentation tier code may be JSP, servlet or UI java code.
+- <b>Business Delegate</b> - A single entry point class for client entities to provide access to Business Service methods.
+- <b>LookUp Service</b> - Lookup service object is responsible to get relative business implementation and provide business object access to business delegate object.
+- <b>Business Service</b> - Concrete classes implement this business service to provide actual business implementation logic.